iconify/icon-finder/docs/core/actions.md

 router.action('collections', 'ion');
 ```

 This action has no reset function because it creates a child view.
-To return to icon sets list, use action 'parent' on collection view.
+To return to the icon sets list, use action 'parent' on collection view.

 ### filter

 Block type: `collections-filter`, TypeScript type: `CollectionsFilterBlock` ([see blocks.md](blocks.md#collections-filter)).

-This block displays search form that filters collections list.
+This block displays a search form that filters collections list.

 ```js
 // Search for icon sets that contain "awesome" (case insensitive)